lluisalemanypuig/lgraph/examples/complex-social-networks/README.md

 The other variants of the same model can be found in the usage.

 		./csn --seed --barabasi-albert -pa --n0 10 --m0 4 --T 20

+In order to generate a graph following the Erdos & Renyi's model issue the with 100 nodes and probability 0.5 issue the following command:

+		./csn --seed --erdos-renyi --N 100 --p 0.5

 3. Applying the switching model to a network: use the option -sw and give a value to Q to determine the number of steps of the switching model algorithm.